RoMe: Towards Large Scale Road Surface Reconstruction via Mesh Representation: EXPERIMENTS

-{\bf Metrics:} Our experiments were executed on a Linux server with a single RTX-3090 GPU.
-We assessed the performance of all methods using standard NVS metrics: PSNR for image quality and mIoU for semantic segmentation accuracy.
-For 3D structure evaluation, we adopted the point cloud chamfer distance (CD) metric from~\cite{guo2023streetsurf}.
-It involves converting depth rendered from meshes and LiDAR depth into world coordinates to obtain point clouds:
+{\bf Metrics:} We assess the performance of all methods using standard NVS metrics: PSNR for image quality and mIoU for semantic segmentation accuracy.
+Following the convention of StreetSurf~\cite{guo2023streetsurf}, we adopt CD loss to evaluate the reconstruction geometry quality for full comparison besides depth RMSE metrics.
+The CD loss is an evaluation metric between two point clouds.
+It takes the distance of each point into account.
+In particular, CD finds the nearest point in the other point set and sums the square of distance up.
+We involve converting depth rendered from meshes and LiDAR depth into world coordinates to obtain point clouds:

-where $\hat{G}$ and $G$ denote point clouds rendered from meshes and LiDAR depth respectively.
+where $\hat{G}$ and $G$ denote point clouds rendered from meshes and LiDAR depth, respectively.
 Besides, $x$ and $y$ denote 3D points in corresponding point clouds.
-We restricted our evaluation to points with semantic classes that are expected to be flat.
-To filter out outlier observations in LiDAR points, we computed the closest $97\%$ points in chamfer distance, following the approach in~\cite{guo2023streetsurf}.
-Additionally, we utilized the RMSE metric to gauge the discrepancy between LiDAR depth and depth rendered from meshes.
+We restrict our evaluation to points with semantic classes that are expected to be flat.
+To filter out outlier observations in LiDAR points, we compute the closest $97\%$ points in Chamfer distance, following the approach in~\cite{guo2023streetsurf}.
+Additionally, we utilize the RMSE metric to gauge the discrepancy between LiDAR depth and depth rendered from meshes.